pollyweb-org/pollyweb-docs/4 ⚙️ Solution/70 🌳 Ambient/71 💠 Brand Things/08 🖨️🏭 Printer supplier.md

     Printers work with two options:

-    - **with provided Locators**: the Host domain sends a supply order with the Locators to be printed, the quantity, and the format;
+    - **with provided Locators**: the [Host 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) domain sends a supply order with the [Locators 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) to be printed, the quantity, and the format;
-        - these are preferred where the Locator is customized for a certain Host resource
+        - these are preferred where the [Locator 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) is customized for a certain [Host 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) resource
         - e.g., `any-supermarket.com/london-store` to reference a specific store in a chain of supermarkets.

-    - **with anonymous Locators**: the Host domains sends a supply order just specifying the quantity, the format, and the commitment lifetime;
+    - **with anonymous Locators**: the [Host 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) domains sends a supply order just specifying the quantity, the format, and the commitment lifetime;
-        - these are preferred where the Host wants to bind the Locator at the final manufacturing stage, saving the logistical challenge of matching Locators to the right product through the assembly process.
+        - these are preferred where the [Host 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) wants to bind the [Locator 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) at the final manufacturing stage, saving the logistical challenge of matching [Locators 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) to the right product through the assembly process.

     ---

 1. **How are anonymous Locators translated?**

-    Printers manage anonymous Locators with a redirection (e.g., `any-printer.com/random-locator`) that will be bound later to a final Locator.
+    Printers manage anonymous [Locators 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) with a redirection (e.g., `any-printer.com/random-locator`) that will be bound later to a final [Locator 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>).
-    - For this, Printers charge [Hosts](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) for a commitment lifetime, after which the redirection stops working, turning the Locator useless.
+    - For this, Printers charge [Hosts](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) for a commitment lifetime, after which the redirection stops working, turning the [Locator 🔆](<../../20 🧑‍🦰 UI/22 🔆 Locators/01 🔆 Locator.md>) useless.

     ---